hummingbot/hummingbot/documentation/docs/quickstart/index.md

 To grant Hummingbot access to your assets, you will need to enter the exchange API keys during the Hummingbot configuration process.

-See [API Keys](/installation/api-keys) for instructions on creating API keys for each supported exchange.
+For more information on how to get the API keys for each exchange, please see the individual exchange pages in [Connectors](/connectors).

 ---